-The castle was built on a narrow sandy sandbank from the west bordering swampy wetlands, and from the north with the waters of the lake.
-From the south, access was also hindered by swamps and probably the moat, while from the east there were no major natural obstacles.
+The castle was built of bricks, mostly in the Flemish bond (monk bond parts in the western house), on a stone foundation connected with lime mortar.
+It was situated on a narrow, slightly elevated above the surrounding area sandbank, bordering on the west with marshy, wetlands, and on the north with the waters of the lake.
+From the south, access was also hindered by the swamps, while from the east there were no major natural obstacles.

-The castle, renovated in the post-war period, consisting of a perimeter wall and two whitewashed, two-story buildings is now the seat of the District Museum in Konin.
-In the gothic cellars there is a permanent and temporary archaeological exhibition, and in the upper rooms, among others are exhibitions depicting the history of Konin.
+The castle, renovated in the post-war period, consisting of a perimeter wall and two whitewashed buildings transformed in the early modern period, is now the seat of the District Museum in Konin.
+In the Gothic cellars there is a permanent and temporary archaeological exhibition, and in the upper rooms, among others are exhibitions depicting the history of Konin.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.

 Olejniczak K., Grody i zamki w Wielkopolsce, Poznań 1993.

 Tomala J., Murowana architektura romańska i gotycka w Wielkopolsce, tom 2, architektura obronna, Kalisz 2011.